 Having said all the above points, if a business leader decides to put their thoughts together and implement these suggestions – intertwining the business and HR strategy, then they will easily see a spike in employee productivity and a highly engaged workforce.

 In the current scenario, the Human Resource Manager’s job description has drastically changed from that of simply acquiring new talents to the more reformed Employment Management and Engagement.
-If an organization’s plan is to expand, then HR plan would be to increase relevant hiring.
+If an organization’s plan is to expand, then the HR plan would be to increase relevant hiring.
 If an organization’s plan is to reduce its size and presence, then the role of the HR Manager would be cut down on its workforce size.

 The Way Forward

-CEOs valuing Thought Leadership are not only interested in making profits but also in devising and implementing strategies that can give birth to innovation and establish a positive company culture.
-Most of the leading MNCs and Fortune 500 companies, such as Mercer, Pepsi, Facebook, Google, Reliance, Capgemini, Deloitte, L&T, and leading NBFCs have their CHROs and HR Heads reporting to the CEO.
+CEOs valuing thought leadership are interested not only in making profits but also in devising and implementing strategies that can give birth to innovation and establish a positive company culture.
+Most of the leading MNCs and Fortune 500 companies, such as Mercer, Pepsi, Facebook, Google, Reliance, Capgemini, Deloitte, L&T, and leading NBFCs, have their CHROs and HR Heads reporting to the CEO.

 May it’s time to follow suit and see the difference for yourself?